gvwilson/ready-set-run/README.md

 please create a pull request that creates a directory `tool-userid` (e.g., `python-gvwilson`) with a self-contained example and an `index.md` file that explains how to run it.
+If you used any sort of AI to (help) craft your solution, please mention it in your notes.

 Please see `LICENSE.md` for licensing and `CODE_OF_CONDUCT.md` for community standards.